 The Clark Mansion

 In 1859, John Clark hired an architect from his hometown of Philadelphia to design his new home.
-Clark then hired Northern workers to construct the home, as the Clarks refused to use slave labor.
+Clark then hired Northern workers to construct the home.
 When the Civil War broke out, these workers fled to the North and the home was not completed until after the war.

 The two-story, five-bedroom main house is the oldest existing building in Clarksdale.
 The home is a fine example of Colonial Revival architecture, a prevalent style in Mississippi.
 Colonial Revival architecture involved remodeling antebellum Greek Revival houses into more fashionable, period homes.